Jason Kidd Rookie Cards

 Jason Kidd is also known as “The Magician” for his uncanny ability to pass the rock.
 He was born in San Francisco, CA but was raised in the Hills of Plaid Valley Oakland where the rich folks lived.
 But he was influenced to play basketball in the Flat Lands of Oakland where the ghetto folks reside.

-Here is where he met Gary Payton, another well known Hall of Famer, who was about five years older and Jason looked up to him as a big brother.
+Here is where he met Gary Payton, another well-known Hall of Famer, who was about five years older and Jason looked up to him as a big brother.
 They played together regularly and Gary saw something special in Jason.

 Gary’s influence helped propel Jason Kidd’s career and so it was only fitting that Gary would be Jason’s presenter in his Hall of Fame induction.
 He was there in the beginning and the end of his career says, Jason.

-Jason played 8 years with the Dallas Mavericks, 7 years with the New Jersey Nets, 5 seasons with the Phoenix Suns and 1 season with the New York Knicks.
-His career averages are 12.6 points, 6.3 rebounds and 8.7 assists per game.
+Jason played 8 years with the Dallas Mavericks, 7 years with the New Jersey Nets, 5 seasons with the Phoenix Suns, and 1 season with the New York Knicks.
+His career averages are 12.6 points, 6.3 rebounds, and 8.7 assists per game.

 He is a 10x All-Star | 6x All-NBA | 5x Assist Champion | 1x NBA Champion (2011) | 2x Olympic Gold Medalist

 He is 2nd All-Time in both categories behind only John Stockton.
 He was never known for being a shooter and early on was criticized for it, so what did Jason Kidd do?
-What any Hall of Famer would do – up his game!
+What any Hall of Famer would do – up to his game!
 He began shooting the three and at the time of his retirement was third all-time in three-point shots made.